Elisabeth Leamy: Early life

-Elisabeth Ann Leamy was born September 10, 1967 in St. Louis, MO, and spent most of her childhood in the San Francisco Bay Area.
+Elisabeth Ann Leamy was born September 10, 1967, in St. Louis, MO, and spent most of her childhood in the San Francisco Bay Area.
 She graduated from The Branson School in Ross, California.

 Leamy received her bachelor's degree from the University of California, Berkeley and her master's degree from Northwestern University's Medill School of Journalism.

 Career

 Early career

-Leamy began her television news career in Bakersfield, California at KERO-TV 23.
+Leamy began her television news career in Bakersfield, California, at KERO-TV 23.
 She then worked at WFLA-TV in Tampa from 1994 to 1997.
-Leamy was the consumer and investigative reporter at Fox 5 WTTG in Washington, DC from 1997 to 2005.
+Leamy was the consumer and investigative reporter at Fox 5 WTTG in Washington, D.C., from 1997 to 2005.

 Current career

 Currently, Elisabeth Leamy writes a Washington Post consumer column about topics such as how to avoid robocalls, whether expensive paint brands are worth it, and ways to save money on organic groceries.

 Leamy launched a podcast in June 2006 called "Easy Money" about ways to make more money, save more money, and find your unclaimed money.
 The podcast has an accompanying blog where Leamy posts detailed show notes for her listeners.

-Leamy continues to work as the investigative correspondent for The Dr. Oz Show.
-She frequently discusses her consumer and medical reports as a guest on Washington, D.C. radio stations and television stations.

 From 2005 to 2013, she was the consumer correspondent for Good Morning America and other ABC News programs.
 Leamy continues to write an ABC News Business column.
 She was host of the YouTube show "Free For All", about free products and services available to consumers.
 Leamy is the author of two books, Save BIG: Cut Your Top 5 Costs and Save Thousands (2010) and The Savvy Consumer: How to Avoid Scams and Rip-Offs That Cost You Time and Money (2004).